akshada280/akshadaclock/README.md

-# akshadaclock
+# CLOCK USING JS

-In my project javascript language is used.
+Clock is made using simple JavaScript.